 Decide who you want to let the property to before you buy.
 Students need proximity to universities and transport; young professionals prefer effortless commuter links and amenity-rich neighbourhoods; families opt for areas near schools and green space.
 Ensure you match the area to the tenant as this decision will shape the property type, layout, furnishing level and expected rent.

-For instance, Canary Wharf, Wembley or shore-side neighbourhoods are the perfect picks for professionals.
+For instance, Canary Wharf, Wembley or regeneration neighbourhoods are the perfect picks for professionals and particularly popular among Indian landlords investing in London property.

 Determine investment goals